Skip to main content

 Score factors provide you with insight into both the positive and negative elements of your credit report that are currently influencing your credit score.

-The factors you see are unique to you and your TransUnion credit report and may include insight into things such as your Electoral Register status, utilisation of credit and repayment history.
+The factors you see are unique to you and your TransUnion credit report and may include insight into things such as your electoral register status, utilisation of credit and repayment history.

 Return to top